Protegrity-Developer-Edition/protegrity-developer-edition/README.md

 #### 7. Setting the environment variables

 The next steps has samples that demonstrate how to protect and unprotect data using the Protection APIs.
-The Protection APIs rely on authenticated access to the Developer Edition API Service.
+The Protection APIs rely on authenticated access to the AI Developer Edition API Service.
 - `samples/python/sample-app-find-and-protect.py`
 - `samples/python/sample-app-protection.py`
 - `samples/python/sample-app-find-and-unprotect.py`